twbs/bootstrap/site/content/docs/5.0/migration.md

 ## v5.0.0-alpha3

+### JavaScript

+- Data attributes for all JavaScript plugins are now namespaced to help distinguish Bootstrap functionality from third parties and your own code.
+For example, we use `data-bs-toggle` instead of `data-toggle`.

 ### Browser support

 - Dropped support for Microsoft Edge Legacy.
 See [here](#browser-support-1) for the previous browser support changes.